How long does it take to get a master’s degree?

 A dual-degree program combines two master's degrees, usually with similar or related disciplines, like a master's in business administration and a master's in health administration.
 You'll work on both degrees simultaneously.

-While dual-degree programs reduce the length of time to finish two degrees, they often take longer to complete than one degree, sometimes up to four years.
+While dual-degree programs reduce the length of time to finish two degrees, they often take longer to complete than one degree, sometimes up to four years, depending on how many hours the combined master's program requires.

 How to choose which master's degree timeline is right for you

 Each master's degree format offers a different timeline.
-You should consider your career goals, interests, budget, and other responsibilities when choosing a program.
+You should consider your career goals, interests, budget, and schedule when choosing a program.

-• Accelerated: Accelerated programs reduce the time it takes to complete a degree.
-These programs can work well for master's students with relevant professional or educational experience that transfers into academic credit for their program.
-Transferred credits may help reduce tuition costs.
+- Accelerated: Accelerated programs reduce the time it takes to earn a degree.
+These programs can work well for master's students with relevant professional or educational experience may count toward academic credit.
+Transfer credits can help reduce tuition costs.

-• Full-time: If you have room to focus on your studies full-time, you can complete your master's degree faster than learners with part-time schedules by taking at least 12 credits per semester.
+- Full-time: If you have room in your schedule to focus on your studies full time, you can complete your master's degree faster than learners who study part time by taking at least 12 credits per semester.